 For a referral to professionals working in the HSE, or in not-for-profit services, ask hospital staff or your GP.

 HSE t: 1850 24 1850 and opposite for more details.

 Private consultants - ask your GP or see hospital websites.

 Private therapists - see this page and page 10.

 Note: This is not an exhaustive list.
 Ask your GP who can give support for any other issues not covered here.

 For details of professionals working in the area of intimacy and sexual function, see page 32.

-A Neurologist is a doctor specialising in disorders of the brain and nervous system.
+A Neurologist is a consultant doctor specialising in brain disorders.